ansys/pyfluent/doc/source/index.rst

 - [Submit a Bug Report](https://github.com/ansys/pyfluent/issues)
 - [Contact Support](https://support.ansys.com)

-We also encourage you to contribute to the project by reporting issues, suggesting features, or submitting pull requests on GitHub.
+You can contribute to the project by reporting issues, suggesting features, or submitting pull requests on GitHub.